TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Glossary/Index.rst

         easy to start developing, testing, and managing TYPO3 projects without complex configuration.

     Deployment
-        :ref:`Deployment <t3start:deployment>` refers to the process of transferring your website’s code, content, and settings from a development environment to a live server, making it accessible to users online.
+        :ref:`Deployment <deployment>` refers to the process of transferring your website’s code, content, and settings from a development environment to a live server, making it accessible to users online.

     Debug mode